Losant/losant-docs/docs/dashboards/input-controls.md

 Device commands and workflow triggers may optionally be sent with a JSON payload, and it is the purpose of the input controls to help you construct the payload quickly and easily from the dashboard.

-The payload attached to each button is run through the [Mustache templating language](https://mustache.github.io/mustache.5.html), where the values of each input (by Template ID) replaces the Mustache tag for the corresponding Template ID within your JSON object.
+The payload attached to each button is run through the [Handlebars templating language](http://handlebarsjs.com/), where the values of each input (by Template ID) replaces the tag for the corresponding Template ID within your JSON object.

 For example, given the following configuration ...